sunnypilot/autonomy/README.md

 After running the script, activate the virtual environment in your shell:
 `source .venv/bin/activate`

-## Building the Params Library

 The params module uses a compiled C++ library for default values.
 Build it with:
 `scons`

-This generates platform-specific libraries needed to run params.

 ## Repository Structure